7 Best Weightlifting Shoes in 2024

 We are on a mission to help you find the best footwear for your lifting sessions.
 Thus, we take the process of shoe testing very seriously.
 Here is our approach:

-• We acquire every lifting shoe with our own money.
+- We buy every lifting shoe with our own money.
 No sponsorships, no censorships.

-• We test each pair of lifters thoroughly doing multiple reps to obtain more observations.
+- We test each pair of lifters thoroughly doing multiple reps to understand the performance of the shoe fully.

-• In our shoe lab, we further check each shoe's platform dimensions, stiffness, and durability, among 30 other parameters.
-We go as far as cutting shoes in half for a fuller perspective.
+- In our lab, we further check each shoe's platform height, width, stiffness, and durability, among 20 other parameters.
+We go as far as cutting shoes in half for a full perspective.

 Best weightlifting shoes overall